mdenzel/ACPI-rootkit-scan/README.txt

 0x000f6b80/DSDT.dsl   OperationRegion (LPCS, SystemMemory, ECFG, 0x0500)                     seems ok

 ------------------------------------------------
-3. Remarks
+4. Remarks
-3.1 iasl
+4.1 iasl

-The aml-files can be decompiled into .dsl files with iasl, an official tool from ACPICA (could be found in the Fedora/Ubuntu repositories - date 2013-10-11):
+The aml-files can be decompiled into .dsl files with iasl, an official tool from ACPICA (could be found in the Fedora/Ubuntu repositories as 'acpica-tools' - date 2020-05-02):

 $ iasl -d <file.aml>
 e.g.